-A factorial study design will be employed.
-The two interventions are i) provision of incentives for CBDs to link self-testers to post-test services and ii) provision of incentives for HIV positive self-testers to link to government ART services.
-Forty-four outreach communities in the eight study districts will be randomised in a 1:1:1:1 ratio to receive either one intervention, neither, or both.
-Randomisation will be performed by an independent statistician.
-Communities will be stratified by district and restricted randomisation will be used to minimise imbalance in key factors between arms (HIV prevalence and proximity to a health facility).
+Thirty-eight outreach communities in the seven study districts will be randomised in a 1:1ratio to receive incentives for CBDs or no incentives.
+Randomisation will be performed by the study statistician.
+Restricted randomisation will be used to minimise imbalance in key factors between arms (district, HIV prevalence and proximity to a health facility).
 A public randomisation ceremony will be held to select the final allocation from a randomly-generated list of acceptable allocations.